 As many of the youth are school dropouts, the Youth Development and Social Work volunteer project runs in the school term with the long term aim of facilitating the youth back into local schools – if at all possible – and preparing them to deal with the challenges that they face in the education system, in life and to. become self-sustainable adults for the future

 Many of the youth have challenges at school due to learning disabilities, which in the long run ends up with them dropping out of school.
-The social and childcare workers try and address those challenges so that help can be given.
+The childcare workers try and address those challenges so that help can be given.
 They also actively give parenting sessions so that families are equipped to be a solid support structure.

-School terms for 2022
+School terms for 2025

 After-school activities